FreeFem/FreeFem-doc2/source/model/compressibleNeoHookeanMaterials.rst

    \rra

 For brevity, in the rest of this section we assume :math:`P = 0`.
-The provided FreeFem++ code, however, does not rely on this assumption and allows for a general value and direction of :math:`P`.
+The provided **FreeFEM** code, however, does not rely on this assumption and allows for a general value and direction of :math:`P`.

 Given a Newton approximation :math:`\mathbf{u}_n` of the displacement field :math:`\mathbf{u}` satisfying the BVP, we seek the correction :math:`\delta \mathbf{u}_{n+1}` to obtain a better approximation: